Sparse estimation in Ising Model via penalized Monte Carlo methods: Model description and related works

 We say that the Markov chain has a spectral gap $1-\kappa$ if and only if where $Spec(\,\cdot\,)$ denotes the spectrum of an operator in $L^2(\pi)$.
 For reversible chains the spectral gap property is equivalent to geometric ergodicity of the chain, see \citep{kontoyiannis2009geometric,roberts1997geometric}.

 In the paper we focus on the Gibbs sampler for the Ising model.
 However, theoretical results remain true for other MCMC algorithms as long as the spectral gap property is satisfied.
-The random scan Gibbs sampler for the Ising model is defined as follows: given $Y^{k-1}$, first we sample uniformly index $r$ and we draw $Y^{k}(r)$ from the distribution
+The random scan Gibbs sampler for the Ising model with a joint distribution $p(y|\psi)$ is defined as follows: given $Y^{k-1}$, first we sample uniformly index $r$ and we draw $Y^{k}(r)$ from the distribution

 where $Y^+(s)=Y^-(s)=Y^{k-1}(s)$ for $s\neq r$ and $Y^+(r)=1$, $Y^-(r)=-1$.
 For $s\neq r$ we set $Y^{k}(s)=Y^{k-1}(s)$.